-Extended manufacturer's warranty vs third party company.
 There are two types of extended automobile warranties available on most vehicles.
-The aforementioned manufacturer's extended warranty is the more common of the two and, in most cases, the more reliable.
-Third-party companies also sell extended warranties, allowing you to get your vehicle worked on at certain shops and then reimbursing you for the costs.
+The aforementioned manufacturer's extended warranty is the more common of the two and—in most cases— the more reliable.
+Third-party companies also sell extended warranties, allowing you to get your vehicle worked on at certain shops and then reimburse you for the costs.
 Make sure you read the fine print before purchasing an extended warranty and do your research, especially when it comes from a third-party distributor, many of which aren't as reputable as the dealership where you purchased the vehicle initially.

-What extended warranties do not cover.
 When factoring in the cost of vehicle maintenance vs buying a new car, you should understand what is and isn't covered by most extended warranties (as always, make sure you know what's covered before you buy it).
 Extended warranties cover most major vehicle components, but are not as extensive as the original bumper-to-bumper warranties you had when you first bought the vehicle.
-Wear items such as head lights, tires, brakes, and shocks are not normally covered with an extended warranty.
+Wear items such as head lights, tires, brakes, and shocks are not normally covered by an extended warranty.

 If your objective is to own your car without having a monthly payment and staying within a budget, the luxury of added protection is a good choice.
 Contact Hall Acura Virginia Beach to learn more.